chukjosh/IOS-and-Android-on-the-Web/README.md

 > Experience authentic iOS and Android interfaces built entirely with modern web technologies

-A pixel-perfect recreation of iOS and Android mobile interfaces that runs in your browser.
+IOS-and-Android-on-the-Web is a web-based simulation that lets you experience both iOS and Android interfaces directly in your browser.
 Built with Next.js, TypeScript, Tailwind CSS, and Framer Motion for smooth animations and interactions.

 ## 🌟 Features